 We are thrilled to bring you answers from experts at Hospital for Special Surgery to questions on injury prevention and treatment, nutrition, and recovery.
 Their guidance and advice are designed to help you run to your best potential and to give you the tools you need to recover quickly from injury.

 Located in New York City, Hospital for Special Surgery (HSS) is ranked #1 in the nation for orthopedics by U.S.News & World Report.
-HSS serves as the official hospital of New York Road Runners for the ING New York City Marathon, offering educational programming related to injury prevention leading up to and after the ING New York City Marathon.
+HSS serves as the official hospital of New York Road Runners for the TCS New York City Marathon, offering educational programming related to injury prevention leading up to and after the TCS New York City Marathon.
 For more information, visit www.hss.edu.